 Application Review Process & Timeline

 All organizations must complete a one-time registration on our application portal.
-We recommend you register several days in advance of an LOI deadline, as registration may take a few days to be approved.
+We recommend you register one full week before the LOI deadline, as registration may take a few days to be approved.

 The grant review process begins when the Foundation receives a completed letter of inquiry and usually requires sixteen weeks.
 Each LOI is read by a group of reviewers and evaluated against the Foundation’s guidelines and priorities.
-Applicants generally receive a response to their LOI via email 2-4 weeks after the LOI due date below.
-Those organizations invited to continue past the LOI stage will generally have 3-5 weeks to complete and submit a full proposal, after which Foundation staff may request additional written material and an interview or a site visit in order to gain more information about your work.
+Applicants generally receive an email response to their LOI 2-4 weeks after the LOI due date below.
+Those organizations invited to continue past the LOI stage generally have 3-5 weeks to complete and submit a full proposal.
+Foundation staff may request additional written material and an interview or a site visit to gain more information about your work.

 The Foundation’s trustees generally make funding decisions within 10 weeks of receiving a full proposal.
 Once a request has been funded or declined, the applicant is notified promptly.
 Foundation trustees meet six times annually to make decisions on grant requests according to the following schedule: